ohanhi/hyperscript-helpers/README.md

 tagName(selector, attrs, children)
 ```

+Where
-Where `selector` is string, starting with "." or "#".<br/>
+* `selector` is string, starting with "." or "#".
-Where `attrs` is an object of attributes.
+* `attrs` is an object of attributes.
-Where `children` is hyperscript node, array of hyperscript nodes, string or array of strings.
+* `children` is a hyperscript node, an array of hyperscript nodes, a string or an array of strings.

-**Hyperscript-helpers** provide a very thin wrapper so a syntax of exact hyperscript library<br/>
+**hyperscript-helpers** is a collection of wrapper functions, so the syntax of your exact hyperscript library
 (like [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/tree/master/virtual-hyperscript)) still applies.

 For example, for multiple classes: